GrapeCity/DsExcel-Java/README.md

-# GrapeCity Documents for Excel, Java Edition
+# Document Solutions for Excel, Java Edition
 Programmatically generate, load, modify, and convert Excel .xlsx spreadsheets with ease in your Java applications.
-GrapeCity Documents for Excel (GcExcel) is a cross-platform high-speed, small-footprint spreadsheet API library that requires no dependencies on Excel.
+Document Solutions for Excel (DsExcel) is a cross-platform high-speed, small-footprint spreadsheet API library that requires no dependencies on Excel.
 Applications using this spreadsheet API can be deployed to the cloud, Windows, Mac, or Linux.
 The powerful calculation engine and breadth of features means you'll never have to compromise on design or requirements.

 At a glance:
 - Create, load, edit, and save Excel spreadsheets